front-end-intermediate/session-1/readme.md

 ## The Command Line

+In order to create websites you need to have a minimal set of terminal commands at your disposal.

-* Note: Windows users normally use Powershell but might wish to check out the Git Bash terminal that is installed along with Git.
+* Note: Windows users normally use Powershell (as Administrator) but can try the Git Bash terminal that is installed along with Git when things go wrong.
 Some of the commands below may be different on Windows or have alternatives.

 ```sh
 $cd